 - Ask an unexpected question and see how they handle it (e.g., “What’s the last book you read and why?”)

 If your job candidate feels like a good fit, you’ve probably found the right person, but that’s not always easy to discern and it can take a lot of your time to get to that point.
-Fortunately, Monster Hiring Solutions can make your recruitment process more efficient with the latest expert tips in hiring, job trends, and more.
+Monster can help you with the recruitment process, employee selection, talent management, and much more; get expert hiring and HR advice delivered to your inbox.